-3. Select a saved configuration archive file from the local machine and click (Add icon) browse and select the saved configuration archive file from the local machine to upload the archive to the system.
+3. Select a saved configuration archive file from the local machine and click (Add icon) to upload the archive to the system.
 The UPLOAD ARCHIVES dialog box is displayed.

-FIGURE 36 Uploading an Archive
+FIGURE 32 Uploading an Archive

 If the number of archives in the system exceeds the configured archive size with the addition of the new archive file, the oldest archive file that must be deleted is shown in the dialog box.